Open topic with navigation

-If you are using a Java or .NET client, using pooling can further improve performance, as the connections (and, consequently, the cipher negotiations) are made when the pool is first populated, rather than with each call.
+If you are using a Java or .NET client, using pooling can further improve performance, because the connections (and, consequently, the cipher negotiations) are made when the pool is first populated, rather than with each call.

 |1.||Install the OpenSSL libraries.|

 For details on which version of OpenSSL is required for your operating system and where to get it, see OpenSSL requirements.